zenml-io/mlstacks/eks-s3-seldon-mlflow/README.md

 mlflow-module | A module to start an MLflow tracking server behind an NGINX proxy|
 seldon | Installs Seldon Core along with Istio |

 - The `locals` file holds the configuration which is used for provisioning the stack.
+Please **review the file** before running any commands and make changes as needed to the values pertaining to the resources you want to create.

 > **Warning:**
 > The `prefix` variable you assign should have a unique value for each stack.
 This ensures that the resources don't interfere with each other.